raspberrypilearning/sunset/en/step_9.md

 --- task ---
-Test your project - it should say the name of the city costume when you press up arrow
+**Test:** press up arrow and check the name of the city costume shows in a speech bubble
 --- /task ---